Easy one-pot halloumi curry

 • cilantro (for garnish)

 Add tomatoes, coconut milk, and water, bring to a boil, then stew over medium heat.
 Season with salt and pepper.
 Let simmer for approx. 20 min., or until it’s reduced and thick and the sweet potato is cooked through.
 Reserve a few pieces of halloumi for serving.
-Add the frozen peas plus the remaining halloumi back to the pan towards the end to warm through, season with garam masala.
-Season again if necessary.
+Add the frozen peas plus the remaining halloumi back to the pan towards the end to warm through, season with garam masala (this can be skipped if you use CURRY POWER seasoning).
+Season again with salt if necessary.
 Serve with steamed basmati rice and fresh coriander.

 • Enjoy your meal!